 Remember, an attorney must be able to prove the medical provider’s negligence.
 When you work with a medical malpractice attorney at WKW, we can help you build a strong medical malpractice case so you get the justice you deserve.

 As it turns out, suing for medical malpractice isn’t so uncommon.
 According to a Medscape survey, about 60% of respondents claimed they’d been sued at least once in their careers.
 And for doctors over age sixty, that 60% rose to 80%.
 In other words, by the time doctors reach retirement age, nearly all of them have been sued for malpractice at least once.

 While those percentages are undeniably high, only about 3% of those claims make it to court.
 Plaintiffs either settle outside of court, withdraw, or are dismissed by the court.

-If you or a loved one have been a victim of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+If you—or a loved one—have been a victim of medical malpractice, you are urged to contact our attorneys here at Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.